 What is the status of Spring Term?

 In order to protect the health and safety of our University community, instruction for the Spring 2021 term will remain in an online/virtual format with a combination of synchronous and asynchronous learning experiences.

-What is the status of Fall Term?

-For the Fall 2020 term, instruction will be delivered in an online/virtual format with a combination of synchronous and asynchronous learning experiences.
-Students can expect to learn virtually for the entirety of the fall term.
 Pending public health guidance and campus-specific conditions, limited access to physical campuses for students will be considered for the following reasons.

 Skills-based classes with a strong rationale to meet face-to-face will be evaluated on a case-by-case basis to allow safe gatherings on-campus.
 In any event where this is allowed, there can be no incentive or preference given to students who come to campus or penalty for students who do not.
 Virtual/online alternatives would also need to be provided.